Breaclete: Literature

 In 1939 the author Neil Gunn stayed in Breaclete and wrote some of his essays for the book Highland Pack there.
 His experience of staying with Dr PJ Macleod and leaving Loch Beag in the fishing vessel "Rhoda" for the Flannan Isles provide an invaluable insight into pre-war Hebridean life.
 This experience was also the inspiration for the most critically acclaimed writing in his most famous work ("The Silver Darlings").
 Also of literary interest are the writings of the former schoolmaster John Nicolson Macleod who lived in the village in the early part of the twentieth century.
 Writing under the pseudonym Alasdair Mòr (named after the first mate of the "Rhoda" from croft number 11), his weekly series of highly entertaining articles in the Stornoway Gazette called "Litir à Beàrnaraigh" ("A Letter from Bernera") were collected into a book "Litrichean Alasdair Mhòir" ("The Letters of Alasdair Mòr") in 1932.
 These essays outline the distinctive wit, character, courage and craftsmanship of the people of the village and the island of Bernera.

 John Nicolson Macleod while living in Breaclet was also responsible for compiling the definitive collection of Gaelic poetry from the Isle of Lewis simply titled “Bàrdachd Leòdhais” ("Poetry of Lewis").
 This undertaking finally published in 1916 took him thirteen years to collect.
 This was done through oral transcript from various sources all over the island which then had a population of over 30,000 accessed by very backward infrastructure.
 The completed work features poetry from three villagers from Breaclet: Donald MacDonald and Angus MacDonald from croft Number 12 and Angus MacKenzie from croft Number 8.
 The publication was re-published in 1955.

-Notable sons
+Notable people

 Breaclete produced a golden generation of talent in the early twentieth century with most families producing at least one university graduate in addition to regular duxes of the Nicolson Institute.